sillyLazyCat/ReGhosted/README.md

 - 🖥️ Provides a fully visual interface with live status and logs
 - 💨 One-click operation — no manual steps needed

+<sub>💡 If you don’t have CyberGhost installed, you can download it <a href="https://download.cyberghostvpn.com/windows/CyberGhostVPNSetup.exe">here</a>.</sub>

 ---

 ## 🖼️ Preview